CtrlK

 Suggestions

-Remove the redundant 'What This Does' tool category listing since the same information is already present in the JSON permissions and rules file content.
+Remove the 'What This Does' section's detailed tool listings since the same information appears in the JSON and rules file—just summarize as 'Installs permissions for 51 modern CLI tools and rules preferring them over traditional alternatives.'

 DimensionReasoningScore